lmstudio-ai/lms/README.md

 Here are some frequently used commands:

-- `lms status` - To check the status of the current project.
+- `lms status` - To check the status of LM Studio.
 - `lms server start` - To start the local API server.
 - `lms server stop` - To stop the local API server.
 - `lms ls` - To list all downloaded models.